Mongolian barbecue: Origin

-Wu's food stall attracted a wide clientele including diplomats and wealthy business people despite being a relatively cheap and unsophisticated dish, however it was later destroyed by flooding originating from a typhoon during which Wu almost drowned.
-He was later able to develop a highly successful career as a comedian thus exiting the restaurant business, meanwhile numerous imitators emerged to capitalize on the popularity of the dish he created, the prominent examples include Genghis Khan, Tang Palace, Great Khan, and Heavenly Khan.
+Wu's food stall attracted a wide clientele including diplomats and wealthy businesspeople despite serving a relatively cheap and unsophisticated dish; however, it was later destroyed by flooding originating from a typhoon during which Wu almost drowned.
+He was later able to develop a highly successful career as a comedian and left the restaurant business.
+Numerous imitators emerged to capitalize on the popularity of the dish he created, including Genghis Khan, Tang Palace, Great Khan, and Heavenly Khan.
 The dish was later successfully introduced outside Taiwan.

 Preparation

 Typically, diners select a variety of raw ingredients from a display of sliced meat (such as beef, pork, lamb, turkey, chicken, and shrimp) and vegetables (such as cabbage, tofu, onion, broccoli, and mushrooms).
-The bowl of ingredients is handed to the chef who then adds the diner's choice of sauce and are transferred to a grill.
+The bowl of ingredients is handed to the chef who then adds the diner's choice of sauce and is transferred to a grill.

 The circular shape of the grill allows two or more chefs to cook food simultaneously and quickly and the food is typically prepared as the grill is revolved around.
-Oil or water may be added while the ingredients are stir-fried continuously over the high heat with the food items remain intact.
+Oil or water may be added while the ingredients are stir-fried continuously over the high heat with the food items remaining intact.

 Some American chains place the food on different parts of the round grill separated by a special wedge shaper.
 Each dish is stirred in its turn, as the operator walks around the outside of the grill and turns each individual's food in succession.

 When cooking is complete, each finished dish is scooped into a bowl and handed to the diner.
 Many Mongolian barbecue restaurants follow an all-you-can-eat buffet format, allowing multiple visits to the grill.